New Roads Old Ferry Landing

 Marker series.
 This marker is included in the Atchafalaya Water Heritage Trail marker series.

 Location.
 30° 45.062′ N, 91° 23.871′ W. Marker is in New Roads, Louisiana, in Pointe Coupee Parish.
 Marker is on Ferry Road near State Highway 981.
+Located at Old Ferry Landing site.
 Touch for map.
-Located at Old Ferry Landing site.
 Marker is in this post office area: New Roads LA 70760, United States of America.
+Touch for directions.

 Categories. • Environment • Waterways & Vessels •

 Credits.
 This page was last revised on February 23, 2018.
 This page originally submitted on February 23, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 73 times since then.
+This page has been viewed 107 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on February 23, 2018.